RakhithJK/PHPMailer-wiki/Troubleshooting.md

 You can also change these settings globally in your php.ini, but that's a **really** bad idea; PHP 5.6 made this change for very good reasons.

-Sometimes this behaviour is not quite so apparent; sometimes encryption failures may appear as the client issuing a `QUIT` immediately after trying to do a `STARTTLS`.
+Sometimes this behavior is not quite so apparent; sometimes encryption failures may appear as the client issuing a `QUIT` immediately after trying to do a `STARTTLS`.
 If you see that happen, you should check the state of your certificates or verification settings.

 ## cURL error 60
 You may see the error `cURL error 60: SSL certificate problem: unable to get local issuer certificate`.
 This may be because your CA file is out of date or missing.
 You can [download the latest CA cert file from curl](https://curl.haxx.se/ca/cacert.pem), install it somewhere accessible and point at it from your php.ini file with the `openssl.cafile` and `curl.cainfo` properties.